-Do you find yourself struggling with the daily Wordle puzzle?
-Do those little green, yellow and grey letters taunt you from your phone screen as you fruitlessly resist the temptation to Google “words ending in ‘IST’”?
+Do you have trouble solving the Wordle puzzle every day?
+Do those tiny green, yellow and grey letters on your phone screen taunt you as you vainly try to resist the urge to Google "words ending in 'IST'"?

 What is Wordle?